 Focus on your sleep

 Getting enough sleep is one of the best things you can do for yourself.
-This is even more important if you are struggling with anxious thoughts or feelings after a breakup.
+Even though you've figured out how to breakup from a toxic relationship, you may still be struggling with anxious thoughts or feelings after a breakup.

 Surround yourself with supportive people